-Students may elect to participate in an academic program leading to a Leadership Minor or participate in the Leadership Certification program.
-A major in Leadership Studies can be obtained through the Committee Plan Major.
-Through a combination of course work and experiential learning opportunities, students will learn leadership theory and apply it in "real-world" situations.
+Students may elect to participate in an academic program leading to a Leadership Minor, or they may enroll in a variety of leadership classes or labs.
+A major in Leadership Studies can be obtained through the self-designed major option.
+Through a combination of course work and experiential learning opportunities, students will learn leadership theory and apply it in real-world situations.
 Leadership training is also available to individuals and campus organizations.

-Community Action and Service-Learning
+Community Engagement and Service-Learning